Mean-field theory of the DNLS equation at positive and negative absolute temperatures: Positive temperatures

-In the positive-temperature region both terms of $R$ are positive.
-Moreover, since $h_{int} \le 0$, then the numerator is smaller than the denominator so that $0 \le R \le 1$.
+In the positive-temperature region both the numerator and the denominator defining $R$ are positive.
+Moreover, since $h_{int} \le 0$, the numerator is smaller than the denominator so that $0 \le R \le 1$.
 However, it is not straightforward to identify the locations in parameter space where the limit values can be achieved.
 In fact, for $R$ being equal to 1, it is necessary that $h_{int}=0$, which occurs when the denominator and the numerators are both equal to 0.
 Furthermore, $R=0$ requires $h_{nl}=2a^2$, which again occurs when the denominator vanishes.

 MF analysis helps clarifying the issue, as shown in Fig.~\ref{fig:Hlnl}, where we plot $R$ for different values of $\mu$ and $\beta$, comparing numerical results for the full DNLS model (symbols) with the analytical curve $R=4/(4 + \pi m^2/2)$, found within the MF approximation, in a $w-$expansion.
 At the lowest order in $w$, $R$ is only function of $m$, not of $w$.
 It is worth remembering that $m=\beta\mu$ is equal to $-1/a$ on the critical curve $\beta=0$.
 On the other hand, if we fix $\mu$ and vary $\beta$, the limit of small $\beta$ corresponds to small $m$.
 Let us start from this limit, because for $\beta\to 0$, $h_{nl}\to 0$ and $R\to 1$: this is what we observe in Fig.~\ref{fig:Hlnl}.
 We can also monitor the regime $|m|\ll 1$, provided that $w$ is small.
 On the critical curve, this simply implies $a\ll 1$ and in this limit $R\simeq a^2$, which means that for small mass density $a$, when $h$ approaches $h_c$, $h_{nl}$ is practically on the critical curve.